Master’s in Pharmaceutical Sciences with emphasis in Pharmaceutics

 Admission to the graduate program in the Department of Pharmaceutics and Drug Delivery is open to superior students with a bachelor’s of science degree in pharmacy, chemistry, biology, chemical engineering, biotechnology or a related area.
 A “B” average or better in undergraduate coursework is required for consideration for admission.
 Admission is competitive, so it is unlikely that all students meeting the minimum requirements will be admitted.

 Students must submit scores from verbal and quantitative sections of the Graduate Record Exam (GRE).
 However, the Graduate School approved to waive the GRE score requirement for 2021 Spring and Fall terms due to the COVID-19 pandemic.

-International applicants also must take the TOEFL examination and score at least 550 on the paper-based test, 79 on the internet-based test, or 213 on the computer-based test.
+International applicants also must submit an English Proficiency Test score.
+To be considered for full standing admission, the applicant needs to submit scores of at least 79 on the TOEFL (ibt) or 6 on the IELTS.
 Two letters of recommendation, a resume, and a statement of purpose are used to evaluate candidates.
 You may apply to all of the graduate programs online and get additional application information from the University of Mississippi Graduate School website.

 The University of Mississippi